DevKhalyd/DevKhalyd/README.md

 ## I'm a mobile and backend developer

-- 🌱 I’m currently looking for a open source project to contribute.
-- 👯 I'm open to work in new projects so don't hesitate to contact me.
-- 🥅 2022 Goals: Work in a company with a great culture and a great team also improve my Upwork profile.
+- 🥅 ~~2022 Goal: Work in a company with a great culture~~
 - ⚡ Fun fact: In software development I like the word "isolate" 🧐
+- 💻 I'm ready to learn new technologies

 ### Flutter